Quantum resources of quantum and classical variational methods: Methods

 Using this efficient computation for expectation values, we can compute the energy of the NQS for a given set of parameters, $\langle H \rangle_{\psi_{\boldsymbol{\theta}}}$.
 As the NQS is a differentiable function, we can also compute the gradient of this energy with respect to each of the network's parameters.
 As is the common paradigm for training neural networks, the cost function (in this case the energy) and its derivatives are used to tune the parameters until the cost function is minimized.
 And, as previously mentioned, this will occur when the NQS represents the ground state wavefunction.
 For this work we used the Python package \texttt{NetKet} \cite{netket2:2019,netket3:2022} which implements the efficient computations laid out here.

 For small systems, the entire Hilbert space is not prohibitively large.
 Therefore, for comparison, we can compute the exact expectation value, $\langle H \rangle_{\psi_{\boldsymbol{\theta}}}$, rather than having to rely on MC sampling.
 The effects of exact against MC sampling is mentioned in Appendix \ref{sec:RBM_appendix} alongside further details of the RBM architecture.
+Unless stated otherwise, all RBM data shown in this paper was generated from a network with $\alpha=5$.